jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 So edn, this extensible data notation.
 I showed you some built-in things.
-There is also a way to extend it to add new tags, that are namespaced, to allow you to describe something new, in terms of anything that is already known.
+There is also a way to extend it to add new tags, that are namespaced, that allow you to describe something new, in terms of anything that is already known.

 So you cannot make up arbitrary stuff.
 You cannot say, "we will build